istamosh/refresh-repo/README.md

 - git branch -m <newbranchname>                           = rename local branch you currently on
 - git branch -r                                           = view only remote branches
 - git checkout -b <branch name>                           = switch local branch to new desired branch name and make it active, any changes within local before adding and commiting will be dragged into new branch
+- git checkout -                                          = checkout to previous branch (if you forget or don't want to type the name all the way)
 - git checkout main                                       = switch active branch to "main" branch
 - git checkout -- <filename>                              = undo any modified uncommited changes of a file (remove M flag)
 - git diff <branch name>                                  = compare difference changes between current branch and branch name (quit diff by pressing q (like vim editor))
 - git push -u origin <branch name>                        = push local branch into remote branch by upstream (if the remote branch didn't have the corresponding branch already) (-u is the same as --set-upstream)
 - git pull                                                = pull any changes done in remote into local branch if there are any
 - git pull origin <branch>                                = same as above but with specific remote address and branch name
-- git commit -am "<message>"                              = shortcut for add modified file into staging area and insert commit message (doesn't work if there are any file with A tag on Visual Studio)
 - git merge main                                          = if you are in branch other than main branch, this will merge both branch INTO main
 - git merge main --no-ff                                  = merging with no fast forward method (default is ff)
+- git revert <commit hash>                                = undo a commit (pointed by hash) with a new commit (doesn't remove the original commit from the history)
 - git reset HEAD                                          = undo any changes from latest commit (only on local repo)
 - git reset HEAD~1                                        = undo any changes 1-step from latest commit (ex. a commit before latest commit) (only on local repo)
 - git log                                                 = view commit log with its hash addresses (above is latest)
+- git log --oneline                                       = view one-liner commit log
 - git log --oneline --graph --all                         = shows all graphical log of commits in one line
 - git config --global user.email                          = view global settings of email address used for commits
 - git config --global user.email "<email>"                = set global email address for commits
 - git config --global user.name "<name>"                  = set global name for commits
+- git config --global alias.ac "commit -am"               = set alias for automatic add and commit, followed by "git ac <commit message>"
 - git rebase <branch>                                     = rebase current branch you worked on against the desired branch
 - git fetch origin main                                   = fetch branch from remote branch named "main" into "origin/main" local branch
-- git stash save                                          = stash any changes after git add before working on other branch
+- git stash save <savename>                               = stash any changes after git add before working on other branch
+- git stash list                                          = view list of stashes (addressed by index)
+- git stash apply <index number>                          = apply stashed files into current branch
-- git stash pop                                           = pop out stashed works on current branch
+- git stash pop <savename>                                = pop out stashed works on current branch (similar to apply)

 Merging
 1. git checkout <branchname> = checkout this branch as a base of merging process